Creekside-Robotics/Creekside-8775-Robotics-2022-Offseason/README.md

 ## Goals and Improvements over regular season
 This code has had, and will have lots of improvements over our 2022 regular season code.
- - Move to Command-Based
+ - [ ] Move to Command-Based
- - 20-second automated poistioning and 4-bar climb
+ - [ ] 20-second automated poistioning and 4-bar climb
- - Computer vision assisted automated cargo tracking and pickup
+ - [ ] Computer vision assisted automated cargo tracking and pickup
- - Computer vision assisted automated target alignment and shooting
+ - [ ] Computer vision assisted automated target alignment and shooting
+ - [ ] Field-oriented tank-drive
- - 5-ball auto-period
+ - [ ] 5-ball auto-period

  ## About the Rapid-React Game
  A few resources explaining more about the FRC rapid react game.